 Port Antonio is the place that first spawned a tourism culture in Jamaica, which has gone on to flourish in other areas of the island.
 That isn't to say that this town isn't still an often-chosen destination, it simply never saw the immense expansion that other places like Montego Bay did.
 Still, there is plenty to see here, from plantation ruins set on a beach to the nearby Rio Grande.

-There are a handful of beaches to enjoy in the area.
-Whether you enjoy people watching, or you prefer a more secluded spot, you should find some appealing options.
-Just click on each beach name for a detailed review of that particular location.
+There are a small variety of beaches to choose from in the area.
+Regardless of whether you prefer being around other people, or you prefer a quieter stretch of sand, you can find what you want.
+You can click on the name of each beach for a detailed review of that individual beach.

-In case you like to immerse yourself in the history of foreign countries, you might want to visit a historical site during your time in Port Antonio.
+In case you like to experience the history of an unfamiliar place, you might want to visit a historical site while vacationing in Port Antonio.

 If you are looking to do some sight-seeing, visit Christ Church.
-It is located in Port Antonio.
+It is found within Port Antonio.
 Still in use today, this Anglican church was built in the neo-Romanesque style, giving it a unique look among Port Antonio.
 When mass in not underway, you will be able to explore the historic, grand church.

 |Christ Church||--||0.3 mi.
 Southeast of Central Port Antonio|